guillaume-rygn/animation.style/CONTRIBUTING.md

 Animations, like many facets of visual and interaction design, can be highly subjective.
 Maintaining a consistent library of animations in an active community can be difficult; these design guidelines are designed to help encourage thoughtful criticism of new animations that are proposed for Animation.style.

-### The animations in Animate.css should follow a few key principles:
+### The animations in Animation.style should follow a few key principles:

 - Animations should be subtle.
 Avoid creating animations that involve large translations, or span a natural duration of longer than 1 second.
 - Animations should be tolerable.
 Related to subtlety, animations should be tolerable—seeing them repeatedly should not become too annoying or overbearing.